RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 **REPUDIATION** has similar threats to SPOOFING attacks.
 But I consider them to be a more serious threat.
 If a threat actor uses repudiation attack against TC systems it would mean that there are serious flaws in the design and/or implementation of the app.

-**Information disclosure** represents damages to TC reputation.
-TC needs to maintain a good reputationm in the eyes of customers and drivers.
+**INFORMATION DISCLOSURE** represents damages to TC reputation.
+TC needs to maintain a good reputation in the eyes of customers and drivers.

-**Denial of service**
+**DENIAL OF SERVICE** is a major concern.
+Cash flow in TC is very dependant on the time of day, week and month.
+DoS attack on a busy day could have serious ramifications and TC could be facing sizable losses.
+Reputation also suffers from Dos attacks.

+**ELEVATION OF PRIVILEGES** threaten all assets.
+It can lead to multiple crimes against TC.

+### Risk management

+These are represented from highest to lowest risk.
+These are possible cases and are not necessarily specified to the STRIDE mnemonic.
+Many cases employ several types attacks (spoofing, tampering etc.).

+1. Database eradication (partial or complete).
+The chance of this happening is not zero.
+Therefore this is the highest risk as the impact would quite possibly mean the end for the company. **The cost is equal to the worth of the company.**
+2. Denial of service.
+Due to the nature of the business model this is a very considerable risk.
+Customers (who use the app to interact with the system) should not be able to request more than a specific amount of times within a time frame.
+Customer should not be able to order ride while another one is being processed. **5% chance * 50 000€ (an estimation of a good night's revenue) = 2 500€**